Skip to the content

 The Chairman is responsible for the leadership of the Board, while the responsibility for the day-to-day management of the Group has been delegated to the CEO.
 The CEO is supported by the executive management team, which is responsible for making and implementing operational decisions and for making recommendations to the Board.

 Mr. Locker, Prof. Shalev and Dr. Shafferman qualify as "Independent Directors" as this term is defined in the Israeli Companies Law.
-The Board considers that the aforementioned directors in addition to Dr. Gideon Chitayat are independent in accordance with the UK Corporate Governance Code, being independent in character and judgment.
-The interests of the Directors in the Company and their shareholdings are set out on page 59 (Annual Report 2022).
+The Board considers that the aforementioned directors in addition to Dr. Gideon Chitayat and Dr. Shmuel Ben Zvi are independent in accordance with the UK Corporate Governance Code, being independent in character and judgment.
+The interests of the Directors in the Company and their shareholdings are set out on page 55.

 All directors are subject to annual re-election by shareholders at the Annual General Meeting, except the external directors – being Harel Locker and Prof. Varda Shalev – who, in accordance with Israeli law, cannot be subject to annual re-election (but the law does allow for their removal from office if certain conditions are met).
 External directors under Israeli law are appointed for a minimum of one three-year term, which may be extended by the Company (subject to shareholder approval) for no more than two additional terms of three years each.